Pointer lag

 * **All pen displays show visible lag during fast movement.**

-Review videas claiming "no lag" often demonstrate slow movements where the lag is hard to see.
-During faster strokes, the gap between the pen and the cursor is visible.
+Review videos claiming "no lag" often demonstrate slow movements where lag is hard to see.
+During faster strokes, the gap between the pen and cursor is visible.

 ## OS vs. Application lag

 Applications receive pen data from the operating system.
-Thus, an application cannot have sense the pen position faster than the OS itself.
-If lag is visible on the desktop, it will persist in every application.
-Though some applications have techniques to mask the lag (position prediction).&#x20;
+So an application cannot sense the pen position faster than the OS itself.
+If lag is visible on the desktop, it will persist in every application, though some apps use techniques such as position prediction to mask it.

 ## Variance between models